Bull Run Run 50 Mile

 If you want to fixate on the weather, we suggest two Web sites.
 The first is the National Weather Service site.
 Once you figure out how to mouse over stuff and what the things mean, it is very helpful.
 For a more traditional site, there is the Weather Underground:

 The course conditions and the weather are closely related.
 Predicting the weather is difficult.
-(Remember, the weather man works for the Department of Commerce (and he may be on furlough right now)!)
+(Remember, the weather man works for the Department of Commerce.)
 The biggest worry is not rain the day of the race.
 It's rain the day before the race.
 If there is a lot of rain immediately before or during the race, there will be several places with mud.

 Typical stream crossing